python-pillow/Pillow/README.rst

 Credentials for this specific repo are stored in a Travis CI secret, so the upload won't work from another repository.

+Windows wheels are not created here.
+Instead, they are `GitHub Actions artifacts created on each run of the Pillow repository <https://github.com/python-pillow/Pillow/actions/workflows/test-windows.yml?query=branch%3Amain>`_.

 PyPI
 ~~~~